libreswan/libreswan/README.md

     https://github.com/libreswan/libreswan/

+## Telmate/GTL

+v3.23 is the last version before massive codebase changes were made to the IKEv1/2 & xauth which results in build issues on 14.04 (possibly 16.04 as well).
+Upgrading to anything newer than 3.23 codebase may result in unexpected build errors.

 ## License
 The bulk of libreswan is licensed under the GNU General Public License version 2; see the LICENSE and CREDIT.* files.
 Some smaller parts have